cicatrizdev/cicatrizdev/README.md

   🍺 In my free time, I like to drink a good beer and I also like to cook.
 </p>
 <p align="left">
-  🧭 I have a dream to become a good Tech Lead, someday, without losing the <strong>hands-on</strong> job.
+  🧭 I have a dream to become a Tech Lead, someday, without losing the <strong>hands-on</strong> job.
 To make this real, I'll keep deepen my studies into front-end development.
 </p>